bvirk/mypdf/README.md

 ### charset
 The pdf is created by giving a .ptx file as argument.
 Its charset must be ISO8859-9

-didn't work for danish æøåÆØÅ out of the box - therefore a 'decoding' using this workaround is done. all.
+didn't work for danish æøåÆØÅ out of the box - therefore a 'decoding' workaround is used.

 ```
 /**